-Fire Officer I FIRE-220 3 hours
+Fire Officer I

 This course is designed for firefighters who wish to advance their career goals to another level and officers desiring to improve their management, leadership, and human relation skills.
 Upon successful completion, students are able to take the certification exam.
 Course offered fall and spring semesters.